Ani Ma'amin

-Ani Ma'amin (אני מאמין) is a prosaic rendition of Maimonides' thirteen-point version of the Jewish principles of faith.
+Ani Ma'amin (אֲנִי מַאֲמִין) is a prosaic rendition of Maimonides's thirteen-point version of the Jewish principles of faith.
 It is based on his Mishnah commentary to tractate Sanhedrin.
-The popular version of Ani Ma'amin is of a later date and has some significant differences with Maimonides' original version.
+The popular version of Ani Ma'amin is of a later date and has some significant differences with Maimonides's original version.
 It is of unknown authorship.
 Both Ani Ma'amin and a poetic version, Yigdal, form part of the prayers of Jews and have inspired varied settings to music.